7 SEO Needs You’re Not Considering in Your New Website Rollout

 Followers are great, but you’ll want to create a loyal following of customers that will convert.
 A trendy photo may get a lot of likes, but you want to create a long-lasting relationship with your followers.
 Curating content that understands a problem and proposes a solution is worth more than one viral photo.

 Fall includes a lot of good meals, more specifically, Thanksgiving dinner.
 But, there’s another way you can “eat” this fall.
 Use the acronym “EAT” to create an amazing social media strategy.

 It’s easy to upload a photo to Instagram and add 30 hashtags to it.
-But, creating authentic posts that reflect your mission, your voice, and your goals can prove more difficult.
+Creating authentic posts that reflect your mission, voice, and goals can prove more difficult.
 The post itself and the copy that follows should be reflective of your organization’s voice.
 No one wants to be spammed with photos and CTAs that scream #followforfollow.
 It’s better to spend the time perfecting one authentic and genuine post than to send out 10 posts just for the sake of showing up in someone’s newsfeed.

 Last step of the EAT formula: timely.
 Your social posts and updates should be timely, especially nearing a big event or holiday.
 Don’t begin a “We’re thankful for…” campaign three days before Thanksgiving.
 Think out your strategy fully a month or two before a major event.
-Your posts won’t feel rushed and they will appear at the perfect time for your customers to benefit from them.
+Your posts won’t feel rushed, and they will appear at the perfect time for your customers to benefit from them.